 The dip will thicken in the refrigerator.
 Right after you’ve mixed up the dip, it might seem a little thin, but it will thicken in the fridge and become a thick, creamy dip.

-Store the dip in the refrigerator in an airtight container for up to 7 days.
+Store leftover dip in the refrigerator in an airtight container for up to 7 days.
 If topping the dip with the toasted breadcrumbs, only top the amount you plan to serve/eat in that seating.
 The breadcrumbs will lose their deliciously crispy texture once stored on top of the dip in the refrigerator.
 You can store any extra toasted breadcrumbs in a zipper bag at room temperature and top the remaining pickle dip with breadcrumbs each time before serving.

 I do not recommend freezing the dip, as sour cream does not freeze well.
 The dairy will separate when frozen and the texture will not be the same once the dip is defrosted.